UMEP-dev/UMEP-Docs/docs/source/pre-processor/Urban Energy Balance SUEWS Converter.rst

         Dialog for the SUEWS Converter plugin

-* Old Version:
-    The version of the data to be converted.

-* New Version:
-    The version the data should be cenverted to.

 * Load RunControl:
     Location of RunControl.nml of the old dataset.

-* Output folder:
+* Output .yml-file:
-    Location where the converter data should be stored.
+    Location where the yml-file with the new input format for SUEWS should be stored.

 * Run:
-    Starts the calculations.
+    Starts the convertion.

 * Close:
     Closes the plugin.